 Offers general coverage in the discipline; also appropriate for those seeking a secondary teaching field.

-Six (6) semester hours chosen from PLSC1320 (American Government and Politics) and one other introductory course, and twelve (12) semester hours of advanced courses in Political Science, including at least three (3) semester hours in each of two of the subfields.
+Six (6) hours chosen from PLSC 1320 (American Government and Politics) and one other introductory course, and twelve (12) advanced hours of courses in Political Science, including six (6) advanced hours in each of two subfields.
 Note: 18 advanced hours required for teacher candidates

 Minor in Political Thought